ITU-PerCom-2017/10.-Coop-Predictive-Equipment-Maintenance/README.md

 ## Rapsberry Pi
 will be the backend - The RPI will function as an accesspoint, which takes care of all the incomming data comming from the LoPy's, which works as recievers for the Estimote beacons.

-The Rpi will be running several java programs
+The Rpi will be running several java programs and it will be hosting a mySQL database

 ## JAVA
 * Java class for handling incomming data